No elections are currently running

 Relying on and training skill, not strength, this martial art can be practised by anyone regardless of age, sex or ability, and we’re open for anyone to join!
 All you have to do is wear something soft and with sleeves to roll around the mats in, turn up with enthusiasm and enjoy yourself.
 Of course you are welcome to come and watch us train anytime, to get a feel of what it is like.

-Sessions are taught by Sensei Paul Turner with guest sensei throughout the year coming down to teach, as well as numerous courses being held over the country culminating in a week-long Summer School in Shropshire which we hope to send more and more Loughborough students every year!
+Sessions are taught by Sensei Paul Turner with guest sensei throughout the year coming down to teach, as well as numerous courses being held over the country culminating in a week-long Summer School which we hope to send more and more Loughborough students every year!

 Our training consists of both open hand techniques and weapons training with the bokken (wooden sword), jo (wooden staff) and tanto (wooden knife).
 There is always a focus on relating weapons work to improving and understanding our open hand technique for a well-rounded syllabus of training.